 The school has 'official' Twitter and Facebook accounts, which all teachers are expected to use on a daily basis.
 These accounts exist to provide information to the parents.
-They are not a means of dialogue between teachers and parents, and teachers should not answer any queries, or reply to any comments using this medium.
-Please ensure that any communications in the school's name are appropriate, polite and respectful of all our community members.
-If you have any concerns regarding the school's accounts, please tell the Headteacher / ICT subject leader immediately.
+They are not a means of dialogue between teachers and parents, and teachers should not usually answer any queries, or reply to any comments using this medium.
+Please ensure that any social media posts in the school's name are appropriate, polite and respectful of all our community members.
+If you have any concerns regarding the school's accounts, please tell the Headteacher / Online Safety Lead immediately.